The Problem with Community College Placement Tests

 College Placement Exams Study: Other Measurements More Accurate?

-The study looked at students from the Long Beach Unified school district that attended Long Beach City College after high school.
-The study found that ninety percent of the students had to take five-semester or more of remedial classes before they could embark on their college coursework.
-The study also found that if the college had relied on grade point averages, rather than placement exam scores, to allow freshmen to move right into the college curriculum, the number of freshmen in college classes would have risen by as much as 500 percent.
+The study looked at students from the Long Beach Unified School District who attended Long Beach City College after high school.
+The study found that ninety percent of the students had to take five semesters or more of remedial classes before starting their college coursework.
+The study also found that if the college had relied on grade point averages rather than placement exam scores to allow freshmen to move right into the college curriculum, the number of freshmen in college classes would have risen by as much as 500 percent.

 “With educational reformers keenly focused on remedial education, new research using longitudinal data systems questions the efficacy and fairness of the very tests on which the system of remedial education relies,” Pamela Burdman, author of the study, was reported as saying at EdSource.
 Burdman added that the results of this study were so “stunning,” additional studies will soon be launched on 22 community colleges within the state of California.